 The Mersey Forest's Green Streets programme helps bring urban neighbourhoods together to green their area and feel ownership of the improvements (for example in Ellesmere Port, pictured below).
 The Forest also supports a network of Friends of the Woodlands groups who care for their local woods and get people involved long-term in their local environment.
 Among the wider public more than 90% of people surveyed supported having a Community Forest in their area.

 "There's more of a community feel, plus it makes the street look wonderful - and people appreciate it." - local resident

 In The Mersey Forest 60% of people use their local woodlands – with nearly 20% visiting at least once a week.
-Thanks to our Discover The Mersey Forest website of ideas, free maps and directions for walks and cycle rides, we're also helping people to explore new places to exercise, with thousands of our 'route packs' downloaded so far.
+We're also helping people to explore new places to exercise by providing free maps and directions for walks and cycle rides, with thousands of our 'route packs' downloaded so far.

 And the science is clear: creating The Mersey Forest means healthier people.
 Research in The Lancet has shown that green spaces can help reduce the 'health gap' between rich and poor, with a particularly strong impact on reducing heart disease and strokes.